-The term instafamily, popularized by the Instant Family move, hi-lights the speed at which blended families move.
+The term instafamily, popularized by the Instant Family move, highlights the speed at which blended families move.
 And anyone who’s gone from single to married with kids (either step-kids or foster kids) understands the intensity this word implies.
 I’ve heard the years in a blended family home are comparable to dog years.
 Life simply moves at a faster rate.
-In their book Restored and Remarried, my friends Gil and Brenda Stuart describe a “remarried math.”
-They suggest “Take the combined number of children that you have, then multiply that by the years married… When you do the math this way it is a far more accurate measure of time because of the intensity of life with the blending factor of “those people” (also known as the kids, step-kids, and foster kiddos).
+In their book Restored and Remarried, my friends Gil and Brenda Stuart describe “remarried math.”
+They suggest, “Take the combined number of children that you have, then multiply that by the years married… When you do the math this way, it is a far more accurate measure of time because of the intensity of life with the blending factor of “those people” (also known as the kids, step-kids, and foster kiddos).

 Expert Advice from a Blended Family Dad

 I had the privilege of interviewing Joel Hawbaker during our Thriving at Home Summit.
 Joel is a blended family dad extraordinaire.
 He is also the author of The Ten Commandments of Blended Family Success, and a blended family coach.
 Here are some amazing blended family tips that Joel offered.